Secrets

 Machines receive the new value on their next read.

-Every rotation creates a new version and is audit-logged as secret_rotate.
+Every rotation creates a new version and writes a secret_rotate entry to the audit log.

-When creating a secret, you can check Enable automatic rotation to have SikkerKey generate a new value on a schedule.
-When enabled:
+When creating a secret, check Enable automatic rotation to have SikkerKey generate a new value on a schedule.

-- The value is auto-generated (you don't provide one)
+- The value is auto-generated; you do not provide one

-- Manual replace and rotate are disabled while rotation is active
+- Manual replace and manual rotate are disabled while automatic rotation is active

 Notes

-Every replace or rotation preserves the previous encrypted value.
+Every replace and every rotation preserves the previous encrypted value.
 Click Version history to see all versions with timestamps.

 You can restore any previous version.
 Restoring creates a new version entry, so rollbacks are themselves versioned.

-Version retention is based on your subscription plan.
+Version retention is bounded by your subscription plan.
 Older versions are pruned automatically.

-Click Delete on a secret.
-This moves it to trash:
+Click Delete on a secret to move it to trash:

 - Machine access grants are removed immediately